jlink/shrinking-challenge/pbt-libraries/fast-check/README.md

 ## fast-check's Shrinking Approach

-A deep-dive into the current implementation of fast-check, including its shrinking, is available on its official documnetation: https://github.com/dubzzz/fast-check/blob/master/documentation/HowItWorks.md
+A deep-dive into the current implementation of fast-check, including its shrinking, is available on its official documentation: https://github.com/dubzzz/fast-check/blob/master/documentation/HowItWorks.md

 ## Implemented Challenges